 New WIs keep the whole subscription amount in their first year until the next subscriptions are due in the following subscription year.

 WIs can claim Gift Aid on their subscriptions.
-For information about Gift Aid please see My WI.
+For information about Gift Aid please see My WI here or by going to My WI / Running your WI / WI Finances / Gift Aid.